rokkian/proactive_task_net/README.md

 There are multiple publishers of tasks that can be activated simultaneously and the the workers or publisherse of tasks can be effimeral.
 The time-decoupling between publishers and executioners of tasks is reached.

 The system is process crash resistant if a maximum duration time of the tasks is known a-priori.
-Otherways those fault can loose the currently ongoing task.
+Otherways those fault will loose ongoing task on the process.

 The coordination is implemented through a mutual exclusion lock in Redis.
 If needed on a distrubuted implementation of Redis it has to be implemented adding the Redlock algorithm support (https://redis.io/topics/distlock).